 Just mention the name "Brighton" and people instantly think of dirty weekends by the sea and epic parties.
 It's simply one of THE places to party in the UK.
 Some would even argue why consider anywhere else in the UK when a Brighton stag do offers so much?
 Great stag activities?
 Check!
 Great bars and clubs?
 Check!
 A warm welcome for stag groups?
 Check!
 Hot southcoast lovelies?
 They migrate here like swarms of long-legged, sun-worshipping uber-cool, goddesses.
 CHECK!
 Seriously, if its thrills, laughter and eye candy you’re after, Brighton is just what the doctor ordered.
 It's what's helped Brighton consistently remain one of the UK’s top 10 destinations.

 "London by the Sea" as it's often referred is the perfect party playground for the urban man about town looking to escape the confines of the city and lead the lads in search of sea air and good times.
-StagWeb have 12 years experience of creating the perfect Brighton stag do and often recommend its mix of cosmopolitan, laid back, chic vibe and its high adrenalin activities.
+StagWeb have been sending stag groups to Brighton since 2002 to enjoy its mix of cosmopolitan cool and high adrenalin activities.
 For any stag weekend Brighton is the perfect mix of action and relaxation, hardcore nights and soft summer vibes and we’re proud that not only do we have the best activities and venues at our fingertips but our working relationships gives us exclusive deals and prices to pass on to you.

 Brighton Rocks - History of the Party Town